Tips for driving in Kenya

 What happens in case of a breakdown?

-We drive well-maintained secondhand cars.
+We drive well-maintained, secondhand cars.
 However, sometimes issues can occur and this is something you should take into consideration in general with hiring vehicles in countries where the roads are rough, as in Kenya.
 We suggest leaving enough time in your itinerary for the unexpected.
+Rest assures, we are very experienced in organising adequate back up support.

-In the instance of a flat tire, this is something you can change and get repaired yourself.
-The information booklet in the car provides more information on how to deal with a flat tire.
+In case of a flat tire, this should be repaired by yourself.
+The information booklet in your Roadtrip Kenya rental car explains how to deal with this.
+Otherwise, we are just a phone call away.

 In case of an accident, always contact us immediately.
 We will probably advise you to contact the police.
 For insurance reasons, it’s important that you receive a police report.
 You will need to take pictures of the damage/situation.
 Kindly do not leave the vehicle unattended without our consent.